-OPERATING BUDGET: The budget that encompasses the day-to-day Authority activities.
+OPERATING BUDGET: The budget that encompasses the day-to-day activities for the Authority.
 The operating budget includes employee salaries, supplies, and other non-personnel items related to current activities.
 The operating budget also includes other costs including debt service and payment in lieu of taxes/right of way fees.